 Diagram templates assigned to utility network tiers are generally custom diagram templates with rule and layout definitions that allow producing simplified representations of subnetwork tiers.
 Specifying one of the Basic, CollapseContainers, or ExpandContainers standard templates as a subnetwork diagram template is not recommended, since their rule and layout definitions are not appropriate.

-After a diagram template is specified as a subnetwork diagram template for a utility network tier and you are consuming the utility network service, this diagram template is no longer available in the New drop-down list on the Utility Network tab in the ribbon.
+After a diagram template is specified as a subnetwork diagram template for a utility network tier and you are consuming the utility network service, this diagram template is no longer available in the New drop-down list on the Data tab of the network ribbon.
 It stays available from this drop-down list when working with a database connection for testing purposes.

 Set up the network devices you expect as controllers for the tier